Hyaana/MultiVRMViewer/README.md

 #### This app has not been thoroughly tested yet, so please please report anything wonky if you find it!

+ - MODELS FROM VROID DO NOT CURRENTLY SUPPORT TRACKING, THIS IS BEING WORKED ON -

 If something breaks or a red error shows up:
 - Report the bug in Issues , with details on how to replicate
 - _Optionally_